somemorewater/river/docs/store.md

 ## Serialization Behavior

 `RiverStore` derives `Serialize` and `Deserialize` so the persistence layer can write and restore database state.

+`ConcurrentStore` is not directly serialized; instead the server takes a point-in-time snapshot:

+- `ConcurrentStore::snapshot() -> RiverStore`
+- persistence writes the `RiverStore` snapshot to disk

 Durable database data and expiration metadata are persisted.
 Runtime metrics such as the operations counter reset when the process restarts, preserving the meaning of "operations since startup."